cms-DQM/dials/README.md

 ## TODO Tracker

+* (Frontend) Add copyright notice on the home page at the footer
 * (Backend) Create viewset for BadFileIndex model
 * (Frontend) Add card with bad files count
 * (Frontend) Add bad files count bar to `Indexed file by status` bar plot